djpr-data/djprlabourdash/README.md

 ## Code convention: using `.data$` for non-standard evaluation

-Writing our code using the `{tidyverse}` packages means our code is readable and expressive.
+Writing our code using the `{tidyverse}` packages means our code tends to be readable and expressive.
 However, part of what makes tidyverse code readable is that it blurs the line between variables in your environment, and variables (columns) in the data frame you are operating on.
+This can cause problems.

 For example, let’s look at the `mpg` data frame that is supplied with the `{ggplot2}` package: